shahsdharmil/Web-Programming/README.md

 6) Create form using text box, check box, radio button, select, submit button.
 And display user inserted value in new PHP page.

 Practical - 6-2
+1) Write PHP Script to display content of file and display total number of lines, words and characters.